kalgynirae/recipes/popovers.md

 * extra melted butter

 into each cup.
-Distribute the batter evenly amonst the cups.
+Distribute the batter evenly amongst the cups.

 Bake at 450°F for 20 minutes and then at 325°F for 15 minutes.